|French public and school holiday dates 2024

 Here’s to a happy and healthy New Year to you all.

-As has become a tradition for 1st January, here is my annual post with all the French public holidays, school holidays and other notable dates, plus how they are celebrated here in France, for 2023.
+Here is my guide to all the French public holidays, school holidays and other notable dates, plus how they are celebrated here in France, for 2024.

 1st May, Fête du Travail